Owner & Training Development Officer

 Dr. Jillian Graves, MSW, LCSW, Ph.D.

-Social Work Doctorate Level Professional
+Doctorate Level Social Work Professional

 Jillian Graves, LCSW, Ph.D. is an associate professor at Eastern Michigan University in the School of Social Work.
 Her scholarly work has focused on the experiences of family caregivers, especially siblings, in adolescent and emerging adult development, in reflexivity in qualitative research methodology, and in trauma-reactive violence.
 Her most recent research has been on the impact of COVID-19 on retail workers’ mental health and the use of relational coordination as a mitigating factor.
 She is currently the co-director of the IPE Center in the College of Health and Human Services.